jameshfisher/jameshfisher.com/_posts/2017-02-22-dont-use-simply.md

 ---
-title: "Don't use the word 'simply'"
+title: Don't use the word 'simply'
+tags:
+  - writing
+  - technical-writing
+  - communication
+  - essay
+taggedAt: '2024-03-26'
 ---

 Previously I described a magic way to clarify your writing: [don't use the word "it"](/2016/11/25/dont-use-it/).
 Here's another heuristic: don't use the word "simply".
 Take these examples: